tseemann/abricate/README.md

 abricate /mnt/ncbi/bacteria/*.gbk.gz
 ```

-It does not accept raw FASTQ reads; please see
+It does not accept raw FASTQ reads; please use
 [Ariba](https://github.com/sanger-pathogens/ariba) or
 [SRTS2](https://github.com/katholt/srst2) for that.